EventNet-ITA: Italian Frame Parsing for Events: Annotation

 \subsection{Inter-Annotator Agreement}

-Given the size of the corpus and the human effort required to create it, the annotation has been conducted by one single annotator.
-Although this potential issue is considerably mitigated by building upon FrameNet, particular attention has been devoted to assessing the robustness, consistency and intelligibility of the resource by means of inter-annotator agreement analysis.
-Before and during its creation, EventNet-ITA has been thoroughly documented, both in the form of general annotation guidelines (what to annotate) and at the annotation schema level (frame description, lexical units, frame elements).
-Then, in order to validate the annotation schema and guidelines, a subset of the dataset, consisting of 2,251 sentences spanning over 61 classes, has been annotated by a second (native speaker) annotator, following the guidelines.
-In selecting classes to be included in the inter-annotation agreement set, we paid attention to include pairs or triplets of classes with high semantic similarity\footnote{For example \textsc{Blaming}/\textsc{Accuse}, \textsc{Reporting}/\textsc{Denounce}, \textsc{Marriage}/\textsc{Being\_Married}}, in order to stress the test.

-We used two different metrics for assessing agreement: Jaccard Index, computed as the ratio between the number of items annotated with the same label and the sum of all annotated items and Cohen's Kappa \cite{cohen1960coefficient}, which considers the role of chance in the annotation process and thus in the computation of the agreement coefficient.
-The scores have been computed both token-wise (relaxed) and span-wise (strict).
+EvN-ITA was annotated by one single native speaker annotator with a solid background in Frame Semantics.
+For this reason, particular attention has been devoted to assessing the robustness, consistency and intelligibility of the resource by means of inter-annotator agreement analysis.
+We therefore validated our schema and guidelines by re-annotating 2,251 sentences, spanning over 61 classes, with a second (native speaker) annotator.
+When selecting classes to be included in this validation set, we paid attention to include pairs or triplets of frames with high semantic similarity,\footnote{For example: \textsc{Blaming} / \textsc{Accuse}, \textsc{Reporting} / \textsc{Denounce}, \textsc{Marriage} / \textsc{Being\_Married}.} in order to stress the test.
+We used two different metrics for assessing agreement: Jaccard Index (computed as the ratio between the number of items annotated with the same label and the sum of all annotated items) and Cohen's Kappa \cite{cohen1960coefficient}.
+The scores have been computed both at token level (relaxed) and at span level (strict).
 Results are reported in Table \ref{tab:agreement}.

-Considering the high number of different event Classes and frame elements, the agreement values are high and indicate that the guidelines are sufficiently detailed in their description of the linguistic phenomena to be annotated.
+Considering the high number of different frames and frame elements in EvN-ITA, we observe that agreement values are high and indicate that the guidelines are sufficiently detailed in their description of the linguistic phenomena to be annotated.
 As expected, the annotation of frame elements has proven more challenging.
-A further manual analysis conducted on a sample of 245 sentence pairs with low agreement showed that that disagreement had three main sources: \begin{description} \item[Ontological] (67,5\%) a textual span is recognized as event or role by one annotator but not by the other; \item[Span Length] (20,4\%) annotators agree on the label but not on the exact span to annotate; \item[Classification] (12\%) annotators agree on the span to annotate but assign two different labels. \end{description}
+A further manual analysis conducted on a sample of 245 sentence pairs with low agreement showed that disagreement had three main sources: \begin{description} \itemsep0em \item[Ontological] (67,5\%) a textual span is recognized as frame or frame element by one annotator but not by the other; \item[Span Length] (20,4\%) annotators agree on the label but not on the exact span to annotate; \item[Classification] (12\%) annotators agree on the span to annotate but assign two different labels. \end{description}